 A: The warranty policy on the RCR Easy Screens lasts for 2 years.
-The customer must send in a photo of their broken door, and they will receive a free replacement.
-Photos go directly to WJ Dennis, the manufacturer of this screen door.
+The customer must send in a photo of their broken door to us at firstname.lastname@example.org and we will then send out a replacement.

 Q: Why can't I get a closing cover on my Hale Screen Mount?

-A: There is no closing cover for the Hale Screen Mount because there is a theory that a locking cover might encourage a pet to paw through the screen in effort to get through since it can’t see through the cover.
+A: There are no closing covers offered for the Hale Screen Mount because there is a theory that a locking cover might encourage a pet to paw through the screen in effort to get through since it can’t see through the cover.

-A: You cannot use a Bug Off Instant Screen if your dimensions are off because it will not function properly.
-If the dimensions are off, it will attach awkwardly and may not close properly.
+A: You cannot use a Bug Off Instant Screen if your dimensions are outside of the required dimensions because it will not function properly.
+If the dimensions are off, it will attach awkwardly and may not close completely.
 There are many sizes so it's important that you get the right dimensions.